tomasz0808/holidayService/README.md

  ## Assumptions
  - Service is configured to provide historical data up to the end of 2018 with free API key.
 Any request containing date 2018-12-31 or later will get response informing about free api key restrictions.
  - Service was not tested with premium holiday API key but as per design there should not be any issues to get response for future holidays with premium api key.
- - Service can return multiple holiday names for specific country as it is possible that two or more holiday occurs the same day in one country.
+ - Service can return multiple holiday names for specific country as it is possible that two or more holidays occurs the same day in one country.
 In that scenario each holiday name will be seperated by a comma.
 Sample response with more than one holiday in United States (parameter ***name2***):
  ```
  {